• Prepare for an opportunity in the diverse career fields of Law Enforcement and Criminal Justice

 The Associate degree in Criminal Justice prepares students for careers in the diverse and challenging field of Criminal Justice including Law Enforcement, Adult Corrections, Juvenile Correction, Adult and Juvenile Probation and Parole, Private Investigations, and Security.
-In addition to providing the education needed for entry level employment and promotion after gaining employment in the career field, students will develop a strong foundation in logical reasoning, oral and written communication, lab science, humanities and the arts, and the social and behavioral sciences and be well-prepared to pursue the Bachelor Degree in Criminal Justice or another field.
+After graduation students will have the education needed to help their application for entry level employment stand out as well as improved promotion opportunities in the career field.
+Students will also develop a strong foundation in logical reasoning, oral and written communication, lab science, humanities, the arts, and the social and behavioral sciences and be prepared to pursue a bachelor’s degree in Criminal Justice or another field.

 Graduates of this program will: